 For more details, see I Bounced a Check.
 Now What?

 Depositing a bad check to your account can also have severe consequences.
 This is a common occurrence with cashier’s check fraud, where victims deposit a fake check and withdraw or transfer funds out of their account.
 You are responsible for deposits you make to your account, and you will most likely owe your bank for any funds you withdraw.
-The legal consequences, again, depend on state law.
-Collectors may be aggressive, but jail time is probably not the first outcome.
-If you receive legal notices, contact a local attorney to find out what options and risks exist.

 How Bad Checks Affect Your Credit

 A bounced check doesn’t appear in your traditional credit reports.
 However, companies like ChexSystems may keep a record of your banking activity.

 If you do not have a strong credit history (because you have not yet built up your credit), lenders, employers, and insurers may look at “alternative” credit rating agencies to decide whether or not to do business with you.
 Those agencies may include information about bad checks, which will hurt your chances.
 Learn more about your credit history.

 If you’re bouncing checks, take steps to avoid the problems above.